 * * * * *

-Beccy is Senior Practitioner for Anti-Bullying Works.
-She is a qualified Youth and Community Worker with 14 years’ experience of working for the Young Peoples’ Service within West Sussex County Council.
+Beccy is a qualified Youth and Community Worker with 14 years’ experience of working for the Young Peoples’ Service within West Sussex County Council.
 During this time, Beccy was the Anti-Bullying Caseworker, providing one-to-one support and advice to students, parents and teachers.
 She delivered workshops and training programmes on Anti-Bullying which included training on the new Anti-Bullying Telephone Support Line for parents/carers and professionals.

 Beccy specialises in offering one-to-one support and coaching for children and young people with particular focus on intervention methods such as ‘Solution Focused Brief Therapy’ and ‘Working with Challenging Behaviour’ (Leap Confronting Conflict).
 Support can be arranged through school or at home.
 Beccy’s client work involves working closely with parents and teachers and arranging home visits can provide a useful starting point.